 # Prince, Purple Rain (using a hashtag = making a comment) song = “I never meant to cause you any sorrow\n \ I never meant to cause you any pain\n \ I only wanted to one time to see you laughing\n \ I only wanted to see you\n \ Laughing in the purple rain.”

-Transform string in list of words.
-Double all words of list and print this list again as a song: use the for statement, declare a new list outside of the loop and append all doubled words to this new list, transform this new list into a string.
+Steps: transform string in list of words, declare a new list, use the for statement: for each word, double the word, save the new word in a variable, append all doubled words to the new list, transform this new list into a string.

 Note that you can combine IF and FOR.
 We rewrite the song with the words that count more than 4 letters.